Wessel373/CMPG-323-RPA-Testing-Project-27644227/README.md

 Run The main process flow and then track the different processes live as the automation executes.
+View the excel file report tab to see test results.
-If a process remains FALSE it means the process has failed, this pin point the failing process that has executed last.
+If a process remains FALSE it means the test has failed, this pin point the failing process that has executed last.
-If the column shows true the process has executed successfully.
+If the column shows true the test has executed successfully.